-- Always replace all caps and plugs on vent pipes, drain pipes, sample pipes, or other caps/plugs that you need to remove to do a job.
-The job is not finished until you return all equipment to its original condition. - → Look for missing or damaged plugs and caps on pipe connections in your plant, and make sure they are replaced or repaired. - → Don't forget that some vent valves are intended to be open (not plugged or capped) for example the vent on a double block and bleed isolation.
-If you are not sure whether a cap or plug is needed, ask somebody who understands the design of the piping! - → Look for places where a single leaking or accidentally opened valve could result in a hazardous release of material or pressure.
-Report them and make sure that some kind of back up is provided for example, a cap, plug, blind, or a second isolation valve. - Consider alternate placement of the valve handles on vents or drains so they cannot be accidentally opened by leaning or stepping on them. - Consider other types of vent valve instead of a 1⁄4-turn ball or plug valve for example, a diaphragm, globe, or gate valve, which is less likely to be accidentally opened. - → Be sure to do a management of change review before making any modifications to a drain or vent.
+- Always replace all caps and plugs on vent pipes, drain pipes, or sample pipes, or other caps/plugs that you need to remove to do a job.
+The job is not finished until you return all equipment to its original condition. - Look for missing or damaged plugs and caps on pipe connections in your plant, and make sure they are replaced or repaired. - Don't forget that some vent valves are intended to be open (not plugged or capped) - for example, the vent on a double block-and-bleed isolation device.
+If you are not sure whether a cap or plug is needed, ask somebody who understands the design of the piping. - Look for places where a single leaking or accidentally opened valve could result in a hazardous release of material or pressure.
+Report them and make sure that some kind of backup is provided - for example, a cap, plug, blind, or a second isolation valve. - Consider alternative placement of the valve handles on vents or drains so they cannot be accidentally opened by leaning or stepping on them. - Consider another type of vent valve instead of quarter-turn ball or plug valves - for example, diaphragm, globe, or gate valves, which are less likely to be opened accidentally. - Be sure to do a management-of-change review before making any modifications to a drain or vent.